Azure Verified Modules

 Are there different ways to contribute to AVM?

-Yes, there are multiple ways to contribute to AVM.
-You can:
+Yes, there are multiple ways to contribute to AVM!

-1. Propose and develop a new module (Bicep or Terraform)
+• Propose and develop a new module (Bicep or Terraform) or pick up a module someone else proposed.

 You can find modules missing owners in the following places:

-1. All Orphaned modules or see the “Orphaned” swimlane here
+1. All new modules looking for owners or see the “Looking for owners” swimlane here

-2. All modules looking for owners or see the “Looking for owners” swimlane here
+2. All Orphaned modules or see the “Orphaned” swimlane here

-If any of these queries don’t return any results, it means that no module in the selected category is missing its owner at the moment.
+If any of these queries don’t return any results, it means that no module in the selected category is looking for an owner or contributor at the moment.

 I want to become the owner of XYZ modules, where can I indicate this, and what are the expected actions from me?